-CES had long-term debt totaling \$285.4 million, as at June 30, 2020, compared to \$362.8 million at December 31, 2019, a decrease of \$77.4 million.
-The decrease was primarily driven by decreased borrowings on the Senior Facility during the period, due to working capital harvest experienced by the Company.
+CES had long-term debt totaling \$284.4 million, as at September 30, 2020, compared to \$362.8 million at December 31, 2019, a decrease of \$78.4 million.
+The decrease was primarily driven by decreased borrowings on the Senior Facility during the period, which was undrawn throughout Q3 2020, due to working capital harvest experienced by the Company.
 Additional discussion relating to the Company's Senior Facility and other long-term financial liabilities is included in the Liquidity and Capital Resources section of this MD&A.